-The chart below contains different methods manufacturers use for displaying wheel alignment angles.
+The chart above shows the different methods for displaying wheel alignment angles.
 The specifications in the chart are for the front of the vehicle.
-Caster is a stability angle, measured in degrees.
-There is no caster setting for the rear of a vehicle.

 The caster angle, viewed from the side of the vehicle, is the forward or rearward tilt of the steering axis.
 Positive caster provides steering wheel returnability and better stability.
 Negative caster is rare and typically used on heavy-duty applications.

 The caster on the vehicle in the chart is four degrees (4°) plus or minus one-half degree (.5°).
 The vehicle's caster angles are within specifications.

 The Camber Angle

 The Camber angle, viewed from the front of the vehicle, is the angle or tilt of the tire toward or away from the vehicle's center.
 A vehicle's camber affects tire wear and stability.
 The camber angle is measured and displayed in degrees.
 A zero-camber setting is best for going in a straight line.
 Excessive negative camber results in inside tire wear.
 Excessive positive camber results in outside tire wear.
 A vehicle will pull to the side with the most positive camber while driving forward.

 The camber is one degree plus or minus 30 minutes.
 The (') or minutes symbol represents angles like an actual clock.
 The thirty-minute reading equals one-half degree.
 Notice the 45' or 45-minute reading for the RF.
 It is equal to .75° (decimal degrees).
 Most of today's alignment racks display camber in degrees.

 The Toe Angle